DMV Title Guy

 This is especially common when:

-Seller concessions are capped by loan type: FHA allows up to 6%, VA up to 4%, conventional varies by LTV.
+Seller concessions are most effective when: the market has slowing inventory (longer DOM), you're using FHA or VA financing, or the seller needs a quick close.
+Concessions are capped by loan type: FHA allows up to 6%, VA up to 4%, conventional loans 2–9% depending on down payment.

 How to Prepare